01

 Employment-based temporary residence permit

-★ WORKERS WITH A LITHUANIAN EMPLOYER OUTSIDE THE BLUE CARD TRACK
+★ WORKERS WITH A LITHUANIAN EMPLOYER ON A STANDARD EMPLOYMENT CONTRACT

 This is Lithuania's default long-stay work route for non-EU hires.
 The employer files a mediation letter in MIGRIS, the worker submits the permit application and biometrics, and the case then relies on either a work permit or an Employment Service decision on labour-market need unless the worker falls into an exemption category.